kataw/kataw/README.md

 The toolchain's core is based upon a ECMAScript friendly CST that allows you to parse `ECMAScript® 2022 (ECMA-262 12th Edition) language specification`.

-If the only goal is to perform syntactic analysis (parsing) of a Javascript program - similiar to `Acorn` - it's possible.
-To do a simple parse you can use either `kataw.parseModule` or `kataw.parseScript`.
+If the only goal is to perform syntactic analysis (parsing) of a Javascript program, you can do this with either `kataw.parseModule` or `kataw.parseScript`.

 > Noted that with `ES2015` and later a Javascript program can be either a [script or a module](https://tc39.es/ecma262/index.html#sec-ecmascript-language-scripts-and-modules).

-Here is an example on how to set up `Kataw` to act like `Acorn`:
+Here is an example on how to set up `Kataw` to act like for example `Acorn`:

 ```ts
  // Parse with module goal